Best E-Bikes for Heavy Riders: What to Look for at 250 lbs and Above

 Most e-bike spec sheets list a "max payload" of 250 to 275 lbs, including the rider.
 If you weigh more than that, your options shrink fast, and picking the wrong bike can mean bent rims, snapped spokes, and voided warranties.

-This guide focuses on what actually matters when you need a bike that can handle 300 lbs or more.
+This guide covers what actually matters when you need an electric bike for heavy riders, with specific picks from our tested catalog that genuinely handle 300 lbs or more.

 Why weight capacity matters (more than you think)